rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 Note that, since the set of nodes of each induced subtree is equal to the scope of its root, the T-Ht isomorphism can be understood to be already covered by the T-Hs isomorphism.
-That is because the definition of the input tree and all of its induced subtrees is embedded into the sets of nodes of the trees in Ht, and the relationships between them.
+That is because the definition of the source tree and all of its induced subtrees is embedded into the sets of nodes of the trees in Ht, and the relationships between them.